csyfjiang/U-MLLA/README.md

-# U-MLLA+
+# U-MLLA

-The codes for the work "U-MLLA+: A Cognitive-Inspired Enhancement of Linear Attention for Medical Image Segmentation".
+The codes for the work "U-MLLA: A Cognitive-Inspired Enhancement of Linear Attention for Medical Image Segmentation".

 ## 1. Pretrained Models: You can choose a pretrained model based on your preference.